 all year except 24–26 Dec, 2 weeks Jan.

-lounge, bar, 2 dining rooms, private dining/conference room, free Wi-Fi, in-room TV (Freeview, Apple TV), ½-acre garden on the river, fishing rights on rivers Wye and Derwent, public areas wheelchair accessible.
+lounge, bar, 2 dining rooms, private dining room, free Wi-Fi, in-room TV (Freeview, Apple), ½-acre garden on river, fishing rights, public areas wheelchair accessible.

 in public rooms.